Designed to facilitate a writer’s unique voice through the development of a single feature screenplay

 Who Can Apply?

 The Screenwriting Lab is open to any writer applying with a completed draft of a feature-length project they wish to workshop during the program, with an eye toward production.
-Each applicant must be the author of the script he or she submits.
-Writing partners are welcome to apply as teams and need only submit a single application.
-International applicants are welcome to apply.
-At this time, documentary, short film, and television projects are not eligible to apply.
+More details available in the FAQ section below.

 Applicants must submit the following materials for consideration: